0cjs/sedoc/8bit/conn/header.md

 The guide protrusion in the middle of the connector faces up; looking into the female IDC connector on a ribbon cable pin 1 will be at top left, with pin 2 immediately below it.
-The male connector on a device is thus reversed.
+The male connector on a device is mirrored.

             Looking Into
       Female Cable   Male Device